-We did not have External Lists in either SharePoint 2003 or SharePoint 2007, and this was a limitation since we couldn’t directly access SQL Server databases to get data into SharePoint.
+We did not have External Lists in either SharePoint 2003 or SharePoint 2007, which was a limitation since we couldn’t directly access SQL Server databases to get data into SharePoint.
 Now with SharePoint 2010, it is possible to create a list from other external sources with the help of external content types and External Lists.
-You can connect with any external source and can create a list from that.
-In this example, I am going to show you how to create a list from the SQL server database.
-The advantage of this is you can not only view, but also insert, update, and delete using external content types.
+You can connect with any external source and create a list.
+I will show you how to create a list from the SQL server database in this example.
+The advantage of this is you can not only view but also insert, update, and delete using external content types.
 You can create External Lists using SharePoint Designer 2010.
-In the first part of this post, I will demonstrate how to create an External List, and in the second part, we will look at how to create an External List including a Database with the help of SharePoint Designer.
+In the first part of this post, I will demonstrate how to create an External List, and in the second part, we will look at how to create an External List, including a Database, with the help of SharePoint Designer.

-SharePoint 2010 has a new type of List called the External List which is used for displaying data that comes from Business Connectivity Services (BCS).
+SharePoint 2010 has a new type of List called the External List, which is used to display data from Business Connectivity Services (BCS).

 First, I will demonstrate how to create an External List that uses data from a SQL table through SharePoint Designer 2010.

-- Step 1: Make sure that you created a Northwind database in SQL Server.
+- Step 1: Make sure you created a Northwind database in SQL Server.